afiodorov/afiodorov.github.io/_posts/2017-12-23-some-thoughts-on-neediness.md

 But, this blog post isn't just about my insecurities!
 I think I am onto something.
 And that something is... to not think of "needy" as a characteristic that would describe an individual.
 Instead, it's a characteristic that describes a bond between two individuals.
-In other words, I can be needy to my friend A, yet not needy to my friend B. Being needy is about whether you request more attention than another person is willing to give.
-If B loves hanging out with me then I am not needy to B!
+In other words, I can be needy towards my friend A, yet not needy towards my friend B. Being needy is about whether you request more attention than another person is willing to give.
+If B loves hanging out with me then I am not needy towards B!

 The way I see it, some people value social interaction more than certain activities.
 These days I even struggle to watch a movie without thinking that I